dsalex1/EdgeAi-Lab3/README.md

 #### Question 3.
 Which settings did you choose in the Time series data input block?
 Explain what these settings do and why you think that your choices are a good choice.

 ![image](https://github.com/dsalex1/EdgeAi-Lab3/assets/25539263/3dcb881e-1217-4640-b738-cef6b66e5ae2)

-within 4 seconds there is at least one full movement, so it captures all features neccessary to indentify the shape.
-200ms movement allows us to generate many samples, also it was the smalles possible size that works within the free tier of edgeimpulse, also this allows for a reasonable fast inference time.
+Within 4 seconds there is at least one full movement, so it captures all features neccessary to indentify the shape.
+200ms movement allows us to generate many samples, also it was the smalles possible size that works within the free tier of edgeimpulse without timing out, also this allows for a reasonable fast inference time.

 ### Task 8.
 Explore the different preprocessing blocks and generate features.

 #### Question 4.
 What do the different preprocessing blocks do?
 Explain them.
 Why should we use preprocessing blocks instead of feeding the data directly into the neural network like in the previous labs?

-preprocessing allows our data to amplify the features that we actually care about, for example spectral analysis allows us to have the model notice the different frequencies present in the input data directly instead of haveing the model have to figure out that itself.
-Flatten flattens all data in an axis down to a single value, similar to an average. also there is raw data which doesnt add any preprocessing
+Preprocessing allows our data to amplify the features that we actually care about, for example spectral analysis allows us to have the model notice the different frequencies present in the input data directly instead of haveing the model have to figure out that itself.
+Flatten flattens all data in an axis down to a single value, similar to an average.
+Also there is raw data which doesnt add any preprocessing.

 #### Question 5.
 Which preprocessing block creates the best features separating the classes?
 Add screenshots.
 What kind of features did the blocks extract?

 flatten:
 ![image](https://github.com/dsalex1/EdgeAi-Lab3/assets/25539263/55c9af20-fef1-4b6e-a2de-fa3bed916883)

 raw data:
 ![image](https://github.com/dsalex1/EdgeAi-Lab3/assets/25539263/db5075b5-b3a9-4890-b9eb-d48eba1eda83)

 spectral analysis:
 ![image](https://github.com/dsalex1/EdgeAi-Lab3/assets/25539263/848c7708-34ac-411c-a900-58b1cfbf936b)

-the spectral analysis seperated the samples based on how wavey or flat their data is.
+The spectral analysis seperated the samples based on how wavey or flat their data is.
+For the others it was a bit more difficult to see what the distinction criterias were (given the multidimensional reduction to the 2/3d space).

 ### Task 9.
 Continue with at least the Spectral Analysis and the Raw Data blocks.